‘OK, let’s go’: Seahawks receiver John Ursua hasn’t played much, but he’s always ready for his call

 He does so in part because Wilson urged him to since the preseason.
 As a rookie backup, Ursua spends much of his practice time with the scout team offense, meaning many of his passes come from Geno Smith.

 Ursua said Wilson told him one day: “’Hey, do you want to get 30-40 catches in with me, ’cause we don’t get a lot of reps (in practice)?
-Come early when I throw early and we can knock that out and get a little chemistry going.’’’
+Come early when I throw early and we can knock that out and get a little chemistry going.’ “

-Wilson calls Ursua “relentless’’ in his preparation.
+Wilson calls Ursua “relentless” in his preparation.

 So as the play unfolded and Wilson moved to his right, he spotted Ursua and had no hesitation to make the throw in the biggest moment of the game.

-“I was crawling outside the pocket, and there he is,’’ Wilson said.
-“And just let it rip.’’
+“I was crawling outside the pocket, and there he is,” Wilson said.
+“And just let it rip.”

 The play, Ursua said, called for him to go 4 yards deep in the end zone, then work his way back a little bit, if needed.